kamilkloch/cats-effect-scalar/README.md

 ### How to publish slides with github

-When you are ready push the repository to github (including the compiled slides in `docs`), go to project settings -> GitHub Pages and select `master branch /docs folder` for the source of github pages.
+Push the changes (including the compiled slides in `docs`) to github.

+Go to project settings -> GitHub Pages and select `main branch /docsr` as the source for github pages.

 [mdoc]: https://scalameta.org/mdoc/